adsp-polito/2024-P10-RAG-GAS/README.md

 Is worth to notice that summaries **does not mention** whether the damage had been successfully repaired or not.

 We claim that tabular origin and  task-specificity make the corpus' vocabulary small.
 To prove our hypothesis, we compare `Summary` with a general-purpose corpus such as Common Crawl.
 We sample _n = |`Summary`|_ documents from [Common Crawl - News](https://huggingface.co/datasets/vblagoje/cc_news) (CC-News) to prove our hypothesis.
-We are interested in quantify the level of _ lexical diversity_ within corpora.
+We are interested in quantifying the level of _ lexical diversity_ within corpora.
 To do so, we define **lexical entropy** of a corpus D having vocabulary $V_D$ as follows:

 $$H(D) = -\sum_{t \in V_D}p_tlog(p_t) =  \sum_{t \in V_D} idf(t,D)e^{-idf(t,D)}$$
 $$p_t = \frac{|\{d \in D, d :  t \in d\}|}{|D|} = e^{-idf(t,D)}$$